-For Program grants, staff recommendations will be summarized and presented at a publicly noticed Board of Directors meeting on May 18, 2023 (date subject to change).
+Staff recommendations will be summarized and presented at a publicly noticed Board of Directors meeting in the Spring of 2026 (date subject to change).
 The Board will make the determination about project funding in consideration of staff recommendations and any public comments.
 The Board of Directors reserves the right not to award all the funds allocated.